- Feminist writer

 The middle child of Jewish immigrants from Poland and Russia, Erica Mann Jong was born in New York City on March 26, 1942.
 After attending New York’s High School of Music and Art, she earned a bachelor’s degree in writing and literature from Barnard College in 1963, and a master’s degree in 18th Century English Literature from Columbia University in 1965.

 In October 2005, Jong was a signatory to a World Can’t Wait ad campaign titled “Drive Out the Bush Regime.”
 Promoting coordinated “protests in cities all across the country,” the ads exhorted Americans to skip work and school in order to participate in demonstrations aimed at bringing “to a halt” the Bush administration’s alleged pursuit of “endless wars,” its routine use of “torture,” its indifference to the victims of Hurricane Katrina, and its quest to transform the United States into a “theocracy.”
-Other signatories included Sean Penn, Gore Vidal, Harry Belafonte, Edward Asner, John Conyers, Michael Lerner, Michael Eric Dyson, Cornel West, Howard Zinn, Jane Fonda, and Cindy Sheehan.
+Other signers included Sean Penn, Gore Vidal, Harry Belafonte, Edward Asner, John Conyers, Michael Lerner, Michael Eric Dyson, Cornel West, Howard Zinn, Jane Fonda, and Cindy Sheehan.

 In a 2006 interview, Jong praised actor Charlie Sheen for having recently suggested that the U.S. government may actually have been responsible for the 9/11 attacks.
 “I think he’s a brave man to even question this aloud in an environment where anyone has been saying that anyone questions the government is a traitor,” Jong said of Sheen. “… He’s speaking truth to power….
 Throughout all of history the basic premise of tyrants has been—dictators, shall we say, and I think it`s fair to say that George W. Bush is a dictator—has been if you tell the people they have an external enemy, they’ll follow you anywhere.
 That was what Goebbels told Hitler to do.
 Back in ancient history, that’s what Roman emperors did.”
 “Most of the [American] people do not believe that this country should be a theocracy,” Jong elaborated.
 “Most of the people in this country do not want to be in Iraq.
 Most of the people in this country are pro-choice.
 And yet, he [Bush] blithely goes on ignoring the will of the people.
 I call that a dictator.”

-In early 2008, Jong voiced support for Rev. Jeremiah Wright, Barack Obama‘s longtime pastor who had recently made headlines as a result of his past assertions that the 9/11 attacks were in essence a form of justified retribution for American transgressions.
-“Wright seems utterly sincere to me,” said Jong.
+In early 2008, Jong expressed support for Rev. Jeremiah Wright, Barack Obama‘s longtime pastor who had recently made headlines as a result of his past assertions that the 9/11 attacks were in essence a form of justified retribution for American transgressions against foreign peoples.
+“Wright seems utterly sincere to me,” wrote Jong.
 “He strikes me as having a true spiritual calling.
 When he says, ‘America’s chickens have come home to roost,’ I can’t fault his logic.
 Haven’t we been squandering hard earned taxpayer money on overseas adventures while we starve poor children?
 Haven’t we been supporting dictators while prating of democracy?
 Haven’t we been enriching profiteers at the expense of health care and education?
 You betcha.
 A week ago I told my audience in Rome that in the last several years, I’ve been ashamed to be an American.
 A cheer went up from the amphitheater.
 It was such a relief, audience members later told me, to hear an American speak the truth for a change.”

-On the eve of the 2008 presidential election, Jong said that President Bush “has transformed America into a police state” by means of tactics ranging “from torture to the imprisonment of reporters, to the Patriot Act.”
+In an interview on the eve of the 2008 presidential election, Jong said that President Bush “has transformed America into a police state” by means of tactics ranging “from torture to the imprisonment of reporters, to the Patriot Act.”
 Moreover, she expressed concern that if the “Republican Mafia”—“after having stolen the last two elections”—were to succeed in defeating Obama at the polls, the result would be a “second American Civil War” where “blood will run in the streets.”
 “And it’s not a coincidence,” Jong added, “that President Bush recalled soldiers from Iraq for Dick Cheney to lead against American citizens in the streets.”

 For additional information on Erica Jong, click here.